EXPLAINER: Why quitting coal is so hard

 WHAT IS NEXT FOR COAL?

-Coal’s future looks bleak in the long term regardless of what language governments agree on in Glasgow.
+Coal’s future looks bleak in the long term despite the vague decision in Glasgow.
 It’s not just driven by climate concerns: In the U.S., natural gas has been replacing coal for years for economic reasons, though coal has rebounded this year due to a surge in natural gas prices.
 Since the Paris Agreement in 2015, many countries have set net zero emissions targets, which often require phaseouts of unabated coal, meaning coal-fired plants that aren’t fitted with expensive technology that captures emissions.
 Austria, Belgium and Sweden have already closed their last coal plants.
 Britain plans to end coal power by 2024.
 Announcements made in the run-up to and during the Glasgow conference mean some 370 more coal plants around the world were given a close-by date, according to the Centre for Research on Energy and Clean Air.
 The U.S. has not made such a pledge yet.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.